ivycle94/GhostBustr-client/README.md

 <summary>As a Public User</summary>
 <p></p>
 <ul>
-    <li>As a public user they want to be able to be view haunted locales</li>
+    <li>As a public user they want to be able to view haunted locales</li>
-    <li>They want be able click on individual haunted locales and view their details</li>
+    <li>They want be able to click on individual haunted locales and view their details</li>
 </ul>
 </details>
 <p></p>